Yang-SooHyun/GLCD250-MOD/README.md

 The overall workflow is summarized as follows:

 1. Download MODIS input products
-2. Apply quality control, masking, and preprocessing
+2. Apply quality control, quality assurance, masking, and preprocessing
 3. Construct training and application datasets
 4. Train and evaluate the Chl-a estimation model
 5. Apply the trained model to generate global 250 m Chl-a outputs